 Pepco Holdings has appointed H. Russell Frisby Jr. to its board of directors, the company announced Sept.
 27.

-“I’m very excited [to have been chosen for this role],” Frisby told the AFRO in a recent interview.
+“I’m very excited ,” Frisby told the AFRO in a recent interview.
 “As a company, PEPCO is very committed to service reliability to the community and I’m looking forward to assisting in these efforts.”

 Frisby is a partner with the Washington D.C. law firm of Stinson Morrison Hecker LLP in the firm’s energy and telecommunications division.
 In this role, he manages regulatory and corporate matters affecting industry associations, public utilities and firms in the energy, technology and communications sectors.